-Most insurance companies consider preventive service(s) as those which are provided to help a member avoid becoming sick, thus minimizing the risk of incurring costly medical procedures.
-Preventative services generally include, but are not limited to; wellness physicals or tests/screenings done on a yearly basis, such as mammograms, eye exams, pap smear, prostate screening, etc.
+Most insurance companies consider preventative health services as those which are provided to help a member avoid becoming sick, thus minimizing the risk of incurring costly medical procedures.
+Preventative services generally include: wellness physicals or tests/screenings done on a yearly basis, such as mammograms, eye exams, pap smear, prostate screening, etc.

-Preventative (screening) tests and services are performed when the patient has no signs or symptoms to suggest that they are not healthy.
-Screening is the process of testing for disease or disease precursors in seemingly well individuals so that early detection and treatment can be provided for those who test positive for the disease.
-Preventative screenings are those that are recommended based on age or risk factors, such as colonoscopy at age 50, cancer screenings for those at high risk.
+Preventative (screening) tests when the patient has no symptoms to suggest that they are unhealthy.
+Screening is a test for disease in healthy individuals so that early detection and treatment can be provided if necessary.
+Doctors recommend screenings based on factors such as colonoscopy at age 50 or cancer screenings for those at high risk.

 Most health insurance plans must cover a set of preventive services – like shots and screening tests.
 See the list of covered preventive care covered for all adults, pregnant women or women who may become pregnant, women, and children.
 Medicare beneficiaries are also eligible to receive a annual wellness visit, with no out-of-pocket costs.

 Medical = Diagnostic or Therapeutic (symptoms or problems exist)

 Doctor recommend services in order to diagnose symptoms, treat/monitor a condition, health problem, or disease.
 Any testing is considered diagnostic testing and not screening (preventative).
 Diagnostic services done on a routine basis include items such as high blood pressure check, diabetes check, thyroid check and labs associated with the medical condition.